•

 Abstract

-Objectives: To compare the accuracy and reliability of two intraoral scanners, iTero Element 1 and Panda P2, with conventional plaster models in evaluating key orthodontic measurements including intercanine width, intermolar width, overjet, overbite, and Bolton’s anterior and overall ratios.
+Introduction: This study evaluated and compared the accuracy and reliability of two intraoral scanners, iTero Element 1 and Panda P2, with conventional plaster models for essential orthodontic measurements.

 Share